artisan-roaster-scope/artisan/_docs/05-community.md

 ## Blog

 There are posts detailing many topics on the [Artisan Blog](http://artisan-roasterscope.blogspot.de/).
 If you are looking for something specific it is best to start with the [Overview](https://artisan-roasterscope.blogspot.de/p/contents.html) page.
+Note some blog posts of these relate to prior versions so the menus may not be the same.

 ## Coffee Roasting Forums